 - Halls are a good option for first year students as you can meet new people and become familiar with the campus

 - Instead of paying weekly or monthly, halls are paid for at the start of the student year and after Christmas

 - Renting in halls mean won’t have to worry about bills or problems with landlords.

-- Usually, you'll cook for yourself in halls
+- Usually, you will cook for yourself in halls

-If you're not happy in halls, you'll need to find another student to take your place before you can leave.
+If you’re not happy in halls, you will need to find another student to take your place before you can leave.